jprobitaille/Learning_Python_In_Variety/PythonExercices/OrganisingInformation.md

 And it remains somewhat clear.

-A second useful trick is to you classes.
+A second useful trick is to use classes.

 This is a way to regroup either functions that go together.